 Stack Overflow operates a popular question-and-answer website for software developers and other professionals.
-It's one of the top 200 websites in the world, with more than 100 million visitors each month.
+The site receives millions of visitors each month and claims to have hosted 83 million questions and answers to date.

 You might be an avid user of Stack Overflow and curious whether you can invest in the educational technology (edtech) company.
-Here's everything you need to know about investing in Stack Overflow.
+Here's everything you need to know about investing in Stack Overflow stock.

 Is Stack Overflow publicly traded?

 Stack Overflow is not a publicly traded company.
-The leading knowledge-sharing platform for the tech community is a private company owned by Prosus (PROSY -1.99%).
+It is a private company owned by Prosus (PROSY -0.15%).
 The European internet and technology group acquired Stack Overflow for $1.8 billion in 2021.

 When will Stack Overflow IPO?

-As of mid-2024, Stack Overflow doesn't have an initial public offering (IPO) on the calendar.
-The web community for software developers is a subsidiary of European internet and technology giant Prosus, which acquired it in 2021.
+As of late 2025, the web community for software developers is a subsidiary of European internet and technology giant Prosus and doesn't have an initial public offering (IPO) on the calendar.

 Prosus doesn't have plans to sell a stake in the company via an IPO.
 Stack Overflow's focus has been on improving its profitability by reducing costs.
 It would likely need to significantly improve its profitability (and value) before Prosus would consider an IPO of Stack Overflow.